-If a senior is admitted, a transitional care plan should be provided as part of the discharge process.
-This plan will detail all new prescription doses and frequencies, prescribed medical equipment, such as mobility aids, any physical therapy needs, and orders for follow-up medical appointments.
-Be sure to add to or adapt the senior’s existing care plan to incorporate these important changes.
+If a senior is admitted, a transitional care plan should be provided as part of the hospital discharge process.
+This plan will detail all new medications, prescribed medical equipment, such as mobility aids, any therapy needs, and orders for follow-up medical appointments.
+Be sure to add to or adapt their existing care plan to incorporate these important changes.

 Schedule all follow-up appointments as soon as your loved one returns home, and make sure to get an appointment with their primary care physician (PCP) within two weeks of the hospital visit.
-The PCP is familiar with your loved one’s condition and caregiving arrangements and will help coordinate a more permanent plan of care for treating and/or managing their condition.
+The PCP should be familiar with your loved one’s health status and the various sources of support they receive.
+These details are crucial for coordinating a more permanent plan of care for treating and/or managing an older adult’s condition.

 Setting New Health Goals

-Sometimes changes to a care plan aren’t made because of a hospital visit or change in health.
+Sometimes changes to a care plan aren’t made because of a hospital visit or a change in health.
 Certain modifications can refresh a senior’s daily routine and provide preventative health benefits.
-Work with your loved one to set personal goals that are based on improving their physical and mental health as well as their overall quality of life.
+Work with your loved one to set personal goals that will improve their physical and mental health as well as their overall quality of life.

 Even small goals, such as walking to the mailbox or baking cookies, can be motivating short-term or long-term objectives.
 Incorporate daily activities that will help them tackle these ambitions.
-Minor advances can help a senior work up to quite meaningful achievements.
-When seniors are active participants in their own health and wellbeing, they are usually able to remain independent and safe in their own homes for much longer.
+Minor advances can help a senior work up to more meaningful achievements.
+When older adults are active participants in their own health and well-being, they are usually able to remain independent and safe in their own homes for much longer.

 Communicate with All Care Team Members

 To ensure the current care plan is being followed, try making frequent check-in phone calls with other team members or keeping a log of daily observations and activities.
-These strategies can also help keep everyone up to date and make it easier to recognize patterns in behavior or symptoms that may need to be addressed.
+These strategies can also keep everyone informed and make it easier to recognize patterns in behavior or symptoms that should be addressed.

 Prioritize Your Own Health and Happiness to Prevent Burnout

-A care plan is as much for your benefit as it is for your loved one.
-Each time you evaluate the care plan and team, take inventory of how you are feeling mentally and physically.
+Care planning should benefit family caregivers, too.
+Each time you evaluate a loved one’s care plan and team, take inventory of how you are feeling mentally and physically.
 You may find that you’ve forgotten to schedule this year’s annual physical or that you’re feeling spread too thin.
 Set goals for your own daily routine and find ways to incorporate them into the plan.
 This will enable you to make time for self-care and prevent caregiver burnout.

-Introducing outside help, such as in-home care or adult day care services, even for a day or two each week, can give you a well-deserved break.
+Introducing outside help, such as in-home care or adult day care services, can give you a well-deserved break.
 Home care companies also devise and regularly update client care plans as part of their services.
 If you could use some extra support and assistance with coordinating care and responsibilities, in-home care is an excellent option.